 3. Nature of Guarantee.
 The Guarantor's obligations hereunder with respect to any Obligation shall not be affected by the existence, validity, enforceability, perfection, or extent of any collateral for such Obligations.
 The Guaranteed Party shall not be obligated to file any claim relating to the Obligations owing to it in the event Affiliate becomes subject to a bankruptcy, reorganization or similar proceeding and the failure of the Guaranteed Party to so file shall not affect the Guarantor's obligations hereunder.
 In the event that any payment to the Guaranteed Party with respect to any Obligations is rescinded or must otherwise be returned for any reason whatsoever, the Guarantor shall remain liable hereunder with respect to such Obligations as if such payment had not been made.
 Without limiting Guarantor's own defenses and rights hereunder, Guarantor reserves to itself all rights, setoffs, counterclaims and other defenses to which the Affiliate is or may be entitled to arising from or out of the Agreements, except for defenses arising out of the bankruptcy, insolvency, dissolution or liquidation of Affiliate.

 4. Demands and Notice.
-If Affiliate fails to pay any Obligations, Guaranteed Party shall notify Affiliate in writing and demand that payment be made by Affiliate.
-At the same time, Guaranteed Party shall provide a copy of such notice to Guarantor at the address set forth below.
-If Affiliate’s failure to pay continues for a period of fifteen (15) days after the date of Guaranteed Party’s notice to Affiliate, and Guaranteed Party elects to exercise its rights under this Guarantee, Guaranteed Party shall make a written demand on Guarantor (a “Payment Demand”).
-A Payment Demand shall identify the Agreement under which demand is being made and identify the amount and the basis of the demand and shall contain a statement that Guaranteed Party is calling upon Guarantor under this Guarantee.
+If Affiliate fails or refuses to pay any Obligations, Guaranteed Party shall notify Affiliate in writing and demand that payment be made by Affiliate.
+If Affiliate’s failure or refusal to pay continues for a period of fifteen (15) days after the date of Guaranteed Party’s notice to Affiliate, and Guaranteed Party elects to exercise its rights under this Guarantee, Guaranteed Party shall make a written demand on Guarantor (a “Payment Demand”).
+A Payment Demand shall identify the Agreement under which demand is being made and identify the amount and an explanation of why such payment is due and shall contain a statement that Guaranteed Party is calling upon Guarantor under this Guarantee.
 A Payment Demand conforming to the foregoing requirements shall be sufficient notice to Guarantor to pay under this Guarantee.
-Notices under this Guarantee shall be deemed received if sent to the address specified below: (i) on the day received if served by hand, (ii) on the next business day if served by facsimile transmission when sender has machine confirmation that facsimile was transmitted to the correct fax number listed below, (iii) four business days after mailing if sent by certified, first class mail, return receipt requested, and (iv) on the day received if sent by overnight express delivery.
+A single written Payment Demand shall be effective as to any specific default during the continuation of such default until Affiliate or Guarantor has cured such default, and additional written demands concerning such default shall not be required until such default is cured.
+Notices, including any Payment Demand, under this Guarantee shall be deemed received if sent to the address specified below: (i) on the day received if served by hand, (ii) on the next business day if served by facsimile transmission when sender has machine confirmation that facsimile was transmitted to the correct fax number listed below, (iii) four business days after mailing if sent by certified, first class mail, return receipt requested, and (iv) on the day received if sent by overnight express delivery.
 Any party may change its address to which notice is given hereunder by giving notice as provided above.

 To Guarantor: PG&E Corporation